Hamilton County Genealogical Society

 NOTICE: The Cincinnati History Library and Archives is updating access to their online catalog.
 Until the new website is up and running, the links to their indexes and book, photo, manuscript and journal catalogs from this page are not working.

-• Cincinnati Orphan Asylum, 1833-1948, records in the collection of the Convalescent Home for Children (successor to the asylum), finding aid in the register at CHLA
+• Cincinnati Orphan Asylum, 1833-1948, records in the collection of the Convalescent Home for Children (successor to the asylum), finding aid and list of children bound from the asylum and to whom they were bound, 1835-1851, in the register at CHLA.

 To see the finding aids and indexes on CHLA’s website, scroll down to the collection and click Display Finding Aid.
 Use Control-F to search for names.
 CHLA’s privacy rule restricts records within the last seventy years to the subject, so that only people named in those records can view them.